-The Committee has agreed to adjust certain risk weights in the SA-CVA.
-More precisely, all delta risk weights in the interest rate risk class will be reduced by 30%, all delta risk weights in the foreign exchange risk class will be reduced by 50% and the delta risk weight in the counterparty credit spread and reference credit spread risk classes for high yield and non-rated sovereigns will be reduced from 3% to 2%.
-Moreover, the vega risk weights in the SA-CVA will be capped at 100%.
-These amendments will align the CVA risk framework with the revised market risk framework.
+- reduce all delta risk weights in the interest rate risk class by 30%; - reduce all delta risk weights in the foreign exchange risk class by 50%; - reduce the delta risk weight in the counterparty credit spread and reference credit spread risk classes for high yield and non-rated sovereigns from 3% to 2%; and - cap the vega risk weights at 100%.

-In addition, the Committee has also agreed that the risk weight in the BA-CVA for high yield and non-rated sovereigns, including exposures to central banks and multilateral development banks, will be reduced from 3% to 2%.
+Given that the risk weights in the BA-CVA draw on the SA-CVA risk weights, the Committee is also proposing that the risk weight in the BA-CVA for high yield and non-rated sovereigns, including exposures to central banks and multilateral development banks, be reduced from 3% to 2%.